adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

     - CRITICAL: 'yes' for single-page app question

 #95 On the front-end run 'npm run build' to build the production-version of the project.
 This is the folder/version that will be hosted live on the internet

+#96 On the front-end run 'firebase deploy' to deploy the front-end on firebase.
+Then go to the firebase dashboard; under 'hosting' check the domain name and click the link to see the app live

+#97 IT'S ALIVE!!!
+IT'S DEPLOYED AND IT WORKS!!!